Xanax Addiction Side Effects, Withdrawal and Treatment

-Since Xanax can cause drowsiness, individuals under the influence of Xanax should avoid activities that could be hazardous, like driving or operating machinery.15
+Since Xanax can cause drowsiness, individuals under the influence of Xanax should avoid activities that could be hazardous, such as driving or operating machinery.15

-Substance use disorders (SUDs), including Xanax addiction, occurs when a person’s substance use causes changes in the brain’s chemistry, which leads to uncontrolled use, regardless of the harmful consequences.7,16
+Substance use disorders (SUDs), including Xanax addiction, occur when a person’s substance use causes changes in the brain’s chemistry, which leads to uncontrolled use, regardless of the harmful consequences.7,16

 Xanax abuse can begin when a person is not taking the medication as prescribed, such as:2